MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 ## Code to web scrapping and crawling using streamlit, Flask and Django

 The code for web scraping and crawling using Streamlit, you can create a user interface that allows users to input search queries and filter results.

-Here's an example of how you can modify the existing code to incorporate Streamlit:
+Web scraping and crawling using Flask & Django, you can create a Django application that utilizes Scrapy for scraping data and integrates it into Django views to return the scraped data as JSON responses.